…And why does Europe shut down for a month in August?

 And for the past two weeks, I’ve been entertained by listening to my Italian husband try to explain to his American industrial clients that their orders won’t be shipped until September because Europe is closed for business right now.

 1.)
-Hey, maybe you would like to take your vacation in October.
-Or February.
-And
+Hey, maybe you would like to take your vacation in October, or February.
+And,

 2.)
 Everyone takes vacation in August, so it’s the most expensive time of the year to travel to, from, or around Italy.

-My overworked, under-vacationed American side now sees that the tradition of Ferragosto – while definitely limiting to my freedom of choice – does have the positive effect of making people actually go on vacation.
+However, my other American side – my overworked, under-vacationed American side – sees that the tradition of Ferragosto (while, yes, limiting my freedom of choice) does have the positive effect of making people actually go on vacation.
 It’s a stress relief valve built into the culture.
-I’ve been reminded lately that this doesn’t really exist in the workaholic US culture, where people even accumulate unused vacation days.

 In my experience, trains are almost always the best way to get around Italy.
 This is especially true during busy travel periods for locals, such as Ferragosto and April 25th (Liberation Day, celebrating the end of WW2 in Italy).
 You don’t want to be on a highway during these times, because you will run a huge risk of getting stuck in traffic, at a standstill, for hours.
 It’s happened to me, and I wished I’d taken the train.